-I took my first visit to Six Flags Great America in 2008 as part of the North of the Border Trip.
-It was a pretty nice park and I had fun.
-Though I had to spend a lot of my time waiting in line, so I couldn't do too much there.
-Then when I returned in 2010 for the TPR Middle America Trip, we had Gold Q Bots, which enabled me to really explore the park, and it's a really freaking nice park.
+Six Flags Great America is definetly one of the prettier and nicer parks in the Six Flags chain.
+Good coasters, good balance, just a really good.
+Though, on my first visit, I had to spend a lot of my time waiting in line, so I couldn't do too much there.
+Then when I returned with Gold Q Bots, they enabled me to really explore the park, and it's a really freaking nice park.
 And of course, the backstage tours, ERT, and other perks that come on a TPR Trip help as well.
 But still, this place kicks ass.
 Not only does it have a high quality collection of roller coasters, but it has a decent flat ride collection, some good water rides, what appears to be a really nice water park, and a really nice atmosphere.
+And since my last visit, not only did they get X Flight, A B&M Wing Rider, but they also got an S&S Free Spin, an S&S Launched Coaster, and a Rocky Mountain Coasters wooden coaster that looks really good!
+And judging from the companies first wooden coaster, I think its a safe bet to predict that this ride is gonna be really good.
+I know people have called it one of the weaker ones, but still!
+It looks really freaking good!
 Seriously, all they need is a good dark ride, and they'll have a perfectly balanced park.
+Now I've heard some bad things about how the park has really gone downhill since my last visit, and how it became more like Six Flags Over Texas.
+This makes me sad as Six Flags Great America is my favorite Six Flags park based off the two visits I've taken so far.
+But I'm going to judge the park based on the visits I've taken and how it was running then.
+So yeah.
 This is definetly a park you'll want to spend the whole day at.
 If you're ever planning a roller coaster trip in the Midwest or are taking a vacation to Chicago, take a visit to Six Flags Great America.
 It's definetly one of the best parks in the Six Flags Chain.

 Rollercoasters